 - Ensuring that worksites are safe and tidy at the end of the day (especially important if you continue to live in the house during construction).

-You may decide that you also want your architect to provide project management (an extra fee beyond design) aimed at making sure work proceeds correctly based on the design and materials specified in the design plans.
+You may decide that you also want your architect to provide project management, typically managed through proven contractor software (an extra fee beyond design), aimed at making sure work proceeds correctly based on the design and materials specified in the design plans.

 10 Key Questions to Consider